jzillmann/pdf-to-markdown/examples/Adventures-Of-Sherlock-Holmes.md

 Of course it is a nucleus and focus of crime.
 Every good stone is.
 They are the devil’s pet baits.
 In the larger and older jewels every facet may stand for a bloody

-### ADVENTURE VII.
-THE ADVENTURE OF THE BLUE CARBUNCLE 106

 deed.
 This stone is not yet twenty years old.
 It was found in the banks of the Amoy River in southern China and is remarkable in having every characteristic of the carbuncle, save that it is blue in shade instead of ruby red.
 In spite of its youth,